morganericsson/msengcs/coursedescs/1DV004_ConcurrentProgramming.md

 ## Examination

-The learning outcomes of this course are assessed with the help of a written exam (WE) to evaluate knowledge and understanding learning outcomes as well as some of the skills and judgement, and three practical assignments (PA) that evaluate the skills and judgement.
+The learning outcomes of this course are assessed with the help of a written exam (WE) to evaluate knowledge and understanding learning outcomes as well as some of the skills, and three practical assignments (PA) that evaluate the skills and judgement.
 Skills that will be assessed by PA are the correct writing of concurrent programs and the design and implementation of concurrent algorithms using the concepts expounded in the contents of the course as critical sections, locks, barriers, semaphores and locks.